knot-system/knot-daemon/README.md

 	- [o] json
 	- [ ] microformats2
 	- [ ] activitypub
-- [ ] cronjob to collect in the background
+- [o] cronjob to collect in the background

 ## Requirements